KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

     gulp bump --patch - bump patch version

 # CONFIG FILE config.json
-    jsHeader : Order of JavaScript libraries loaded in header css      : Main SCSS files
+    jsHeader : Order of JavaScript files loaded in header (if using ES2015 version of SCAFFOLD, write these files in ES5) css      : Main SCSS files
     root     : List of RootFiles to copy to website folder